denull/tg-bot-api/README.md

 })();
 ```

 The only error that is handled automatically by the library itself is flood control.
 If the server response contains the `retry_after` field, the method will not throw an error, but will automatically repeat the request after the specified time.
-To disable this behavior, pass `false` as the second argument to the method being called.
+By default, 10 retries are made to complete the request.
+To change this limit, pass it as the second argument to the called method.
+To disable this behavior, pass `0` or `false`.
+To retry an unlimited number of times, pass `Infinity` or `true`.

 Please note: the library does not have a built-in list of methods; you can try to call non-existent API methods (which will probably return an error).